MaluFLopes/THA-Bike_Company/README.md

 To achieve this, I utilized Power BI to present a report and set up a weekly information dashboard.
 Furthermore, with the available data from the preceding week, I compiled an additional report.

-Additionally, we conducted an initial exploratory analysis with Python to gain a better understanding of the metrics and data that we need to analyze.